Robinhood to restrict users who 'flip' IPO shares

 Rival fintech Social Finance (SoFi), which also recently launched an IPO platform for retail customers, enforces similar restrictions by collecting fines from “flippers” or customers who sell their shares to take advantage of first-day pops.

-Robinhood's new IPO platform is available to all customers, without any account limit restrictions.
-In May, FIGS Inc (FIGS.N), which manufactures medical scrubs, became the first company to be listed on Robinhood's IPO Access platform.
+Robinhood’s new IPO platform is available to all customers, without any account limit restrictions.
+In May, FIGS Inc, which manufactures medical scrubs, became the first company to be listed on Robinhood’s IPO Access platform.

 Our Standards: The Thomson Reuters Trust Principles.